SmithsonianTropicalDataPortal/STDP_Documentation/docs/faq.md

 If your data has already been published in another repository, specialty or not, we still invite you to publish in the STDP.
 There are a few options that you may consider if you find youself in this situation (Figure 1)

-Publishing a dataset or its metadata in an additional repository—even if previously published—enhances data discoverability and longevity.
+Publishing a dataset or its metadata in an additional repository — even if previously published — enhances data discoverability and longevity.
 As part of the DataOne federation, STDP adheres to FAIR principles, ensuring that your data is easily Findable through persistent identifiers, Accessible via standardized web services, Interoperable with common data formats, and Reusable with rich metadata.
 This additional archiving not only broadens the dataset’s reach but also reinforces data integrity, promotes reproducibility, and facilitates collaboration within the tropical scientific community.

 <p align="center">